 - Monitor debt levels and apply payment to any debt as it comes up for payment

 - Record incoming cash and deposit at the bank

-- Equip your accountant with accurate financial statements come tax time
+- Equip your CPA with accurate financial statements come tax time

 - Maintain your annual budget

 - Report on issues and variances when they pop up

 They can also usually take care of some of the tax preparation so that your accountant has less to do (which is a good thing, because bookkeepers are less expensive than a CPA).
 But they won’t be able to help you with tax planning or handling your tax return.

 What a bookkeeper can do for your business

 Why do you need a bookkeeper?
 If you have a top-notch bookkeeper, you’ll reap some of the following benefits: